S-Dey/log-analysis/README.md

       psql -d news -f newsdata.sql
       ```

-12. Paste `log-analyser.py` from this project into the `vagrant/` directory.
+12. Paste `log-analyser.py` from this project into the `vagrant/` sub-directory.

 13. Run the file by typing the following command:
       If you are using Linux, then type: